hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 * `run_output_name` - (Required) The name to be used for the associated RunOutput.
 Changing this forces a new resource to be created.

-* `artifact_tags` - (Optional) A mapping of tags to assign to the to be generated vhd.
+* `tags` - (Optional) A mapping of tags to assign to the to be generated vhd.
 Changing this forces a new resource to be created.

 ---

 An `identity` block supports the following:

-* `type` - (Required) The type of Managed Identity which should be assigned to the image builder template.
+* `type` - (Required) The type of Managed Identity which should be assigned to the Image Builder Template.
 Currently only `UserAssigned` is supported.
 Changing this forces a new resource to be created.

 * `identity_ids` - (Required) The list of user assigned identities associated with the image template.
 Currently only 1 id is allowed.
 Changing this forces a new resource to be created.